Here’s a list of reasons why something might be considered hard or difficult for kids:

 A lot of that time is spent overcoming mini-challenges along the way to mastery, which requires persistence of those wanting to reach the end goal.
 In fact, you can say that just because something requires persistence doesn’t make that thing hard to learn, but really, it makes it all the more useful.

 With coding, specifically, learning the core skill provides amazing benefits, but it’s the journey; the trial and error and hurdle jumping that make the whole experience all the more useful.
+It's definitely an area where you wouldn't think about enlisting the help of a coding tutor or mentor, but doing so could be valuable.

 “Coding is hard because there are a lack of related resources”